synthetik-technologies/blastfoam/README.md

 ## Get the code

 blastFoam is free and opensource. blastFoam is currently in pre-release beta, and is being made available primarily to industry, academia, research groups and government.
 If you'd like to request a copy of the code and solver before the official public release, while we're in beta, just get in touch: info@synthetik-technologies.com

+blastFoam is also available on the Texas Advanced Computing Center https://www.tacc.utexas.edu (TACC)